Beyond Beyond

 We began work in the early stages of the pandemic studying our technology and its potential to target SARS-CoV-2 infection.

-These Bicycles exploited the conjugate-ready nature of the molecules to allow multimerization to deliver very high affinity and potency molecules to single epitopes on the virus as well as bi-paratopic molecules, where two Bicycles binding to two different epitopes on the virus are combined together in one molecule with a single pharmacokinetic profile, making mutational escape by the virus much more difficult.
+These Bicycle molecules exploited the conjugate-ready nature of the molecules to allow multimerization to deliver very high affinity and potency molecules to single epitopes on the virus as well as bi-paratopic molecules, where two Bicycle molecules binding to two different epitopes on the virus are combined together in one molecule with a single pharmacokinetic profile, making mutational escape by the virus much more difficult.